distribution/distribution/docs/spec/api.md

 the client should proceed with the assumption that the registry does not implement V2 of the API.

+When a `200 OK` or `401 Unauthorized` response is returned, the "Docker-Distribution-API-Version" header should be set to "registry/2.0".
+Clients may require this header value to determine if the endpoint serves this API.
+When this header is omitted, clients may fallback to an older API version.

 ### Pulling An Image

 An "image" is a combination of a JSON manifest and individual layer files.
 The